odoo/odoo/doc/setup/deploy.rst

 Supported Browsers
 ==================

-Odoo is supported by multiple browsers for each of its versions.
-No distinction is made according to the browser version in order to be up-to-date.
-Odoo is supported on the current browser version.
-The list of the supported browsers is the following:

-- IE11,
-- Mozilla Firefox,
+Odoo supports all the major desktop and mobile browsers available on the market, as long as they are supported by their publishers.

+Here are the supported browsers:

-- Google Chrome,
+- Google Chrome
-- Safari,
+- Mozilla Firefox
 - Microsoft Edge
+- Apple Safari

+.. warning:: Please make sure your browser is up-to-date and still supported by
+    its publisher before filing a bug report.

 .. [#different-machines]